mendel5/alternative-front-ends/README.md

   - [Yotter instances](https://github.com/ytorg/Yotter#public-instances)
   - Official instance: [yotter.xyz](https://yotter.xyz)

-- [uYouPlus](https://github.com/qnblackcat/uYouPlus): uYouPlus (uYou+) is an alternative YouTube app for Apple's iOS and iPadOS.
+- [uYouPlus](https://github.com/qnblackcat/uYouPlus): uYouPlus (uYou+) is an alternative YouTube app for Apple's iOS and iPadOS

 - [SmartTubeNext](https://github.com/yuliskov/SmartTubeNext): SmartTubeNext is an advanced YouTube app for Android TVs and TV boxes, free and open source.
-It is not a live TV client and does not support "YouTube TV".
+It is not a live TV client and does not support "YouTube TV"

 - [TubeSync](https://github.com/meeb/tubesync): TubeSync is a PVR (personal video recorder) for YouTube.
 It syncs YouTube channels and playlists to a locally hosted media server